suwubee/Ceeek/docs/ceeekv1.md

 For performance reasons, you may want to load the minified main.js file: **[SUPPORT-BOARD-URL]/js/min/main.min.js**.
 Please note that if you contact us for support you will need to load again the non-minified version.

-To display the chat on your website go to https://cloud.board.support/account/?tab=installation and copy the embed code, then paste it into your website pages.
-If you are using WordPress, you can download the Ceeek V1 Cloud plugin [here](https://wordpress.org/plugins/support-board-cloud/).
+To display the chat on your website go to https://www.ceeek.com/account/?tab=installation and copy the embed code, then paste it into your website pages.

 ------